Back to School Schedule for T/K and Kindergarten (note the times are different then Back to School for 1 - 6 grades!)

 I encourage children to bring backpacks to class each day.
 This is my way of making sure that papers get home and are not lost on the sidewalk.
 A standard size folder should be able to fit inside the backpack.
 Please check your child’s backpack daily for class work and notices.
 Rolling backpacks take up a great deal of our crowded classroom space, so we are not allowing them.
 Please include in your child’s backpack an extra change of underwear, pants, shirt and socks in case they are needed during the day.
 I realize that children may be going somewhere other than home after school and may need to bring toys or extra clothes to class.
 These things must stay in the backpacks and not brought out for children to play with in class –No toys at school!

 Homework is designed to help your child be successful in school.
 It needs to be supervised by an adult.
 Read the KLIPS (parent info letter) and initial on the side column after doing homework each night.
-It will include activities, reading, Family Times and selected skill items.
-Choose an activity from the back of the homework folder that your child needs to work on.
+It will include activities, reading, and math skills.
 It is also important that storybook reading be a part of each child’s nightly routine.
-Record nightly reading on the READ sheet.
-Family Times will go home on the first day of the week.
-There are daily activities for your child.
-Please initial by each Day on the Family Times leaflet when you complete the activity.
-Day 5 activity is optional.
-The decodable books will go home on the second day of the week.
-Review the skill.
+Please record nightly reading on the READ sheet.
+Keep the READ sheet in your student’s homework folder.
+This is part of your student’s homework grade and I will check it weekly.

 NAME WRITING PRACTICE

 Please have your child practice writing their name.
 Remember to use a capital for the first letter and lower case for the rest of the letters.